2015 U.S. Open Cup qualification

-The 2015 Lamar Hunt U.S. Open Cup tournament proper will feature teams from all five tiers of men's soccer of the American Soccer Pyramid.
+The 2015 Lamar Hunt U.S. Open Cup tournament proper featured teams from all five tiers of men's soccer of the American Soccer Pyramid.

 All teams from the first three levels qualify.
 For the fourth and fifth tiers of the pyramid, a series of qualification and state tournaments are held to determine the berths into the tournament.
-These teams will complete the 91-team field in the U.S. Open Cup.
+These teams complete the 91-team field in the U.S. Open Cup.

 National Premier Soccer League (12)

 On February 4, 2015, the NPSL announced 7 of the 12 NPSL sides for the US Open Cup listed below.
 Each of these teams was a playoff team from the previous season: